 New Zealand history in a global perspective: the way forces of imperialism, colonisation, capitalism and racial conflict have shaped modern New Zealand and its place in the world.

-been made and remade by connections to the Pacific, Britain and Asia and has in turn
+has been made and remade by connections to the Pacific, Britain and Asia and has in

 As well as spanning New Zealand's human history, this paper introduces students to key concepts and conventions used by historians.
 These analytical and communication skills are highly regarded and extremely transferable, which helps explain why history graduates are found in diverse professions.

 The paper is essential for students who major in History, and it also complements studies in a wide range of subjects, including law, psychology, politics, anthropology, marketing, sociology, physical education, Māori, Pacific and Indigenous Studies, and English.

 |Paper title||New Zealand in the World from the 18th Century|